Dynamically Sacrificing Accuracy for Reduced Computation: Cascaded Inference Based on Softmax Confidence: Related work

-The recent work by~\cite{bolukbasi2017adaptive} proposes an adaptive-early-exit cascaded classification architecture.
+Recently, Bolukbasi \etal~\cite{bolukbasi2017adaptive} proposed an adaptive-early-exit cascaded classification architecture.
 The computation may terminate after each convolutional layer.
 For every convolutional layer $k$, a special decision function $\gamma_k$ is trained to whether an exit should be chosen.
-We conjecture that it is hard to decide whether an exit should be chosen based on a convolutional layer without using a classifier.
-Indeed, in~\cite{bolukbasi2017adaptive}, a speedup of roughly $10\%$ is achieved for every doubling of the accuracy loss.
+One of the drawbacks of this approach is that the decision functions must be re-trained per value of the acceptable accuracy degradation.